pfdubois/BridgeBidding/source/TwoClubs.rst

 A typical opening bid has two quick-tricks.

-There are many two-suited hands with which you should not open 2♣ with 22 HCP.
+There are many two-suited hands which you should not open 2♣.
 2♣ uses up a lot of bidding room and makes it hard to show both suits.
-Bergen gives these examples:

-* ♠AKxxx ♥KQ ♦3 ♣KQJxx has 4 quick-tricks.
-But looking ahead, after 2♣ - 2♦ - 2♠,
-  suppose partner bids a red suit.
-You cannot show the clubs without going to the four level.

-* ♠AKxxx ♥KQJxx ♦3 ♣KQ has the same strength but it is ok to open 2♣ because you can get the hearts in at the 3 level.
+However, if your strength is above 22 HCP, you pretty much have no choice.

 The responses are: